4paradigm/OpenMLDB/docs/en/install_deploy.md

-# Install and deploy
+# Install and Deploy

-## Software and hardware environment requirements
+## Software and Hardware Environment Requirements

 * Operating system: CentOS 7, Ubuntu 20.04, macOS >= 10.15.
 Where Linux glibc version >= 2.17.
 Other operating system versions have not been fully tested and cannot be guaranteed to function correctly.
 * Memory: Depends on the amount of data, 8 GB and above is recommended.